 - American Airlines Hubs: JFK, LAX, Miami, DFW and Chicago

 But we find that if you’re flexible with your rewards redemptions and you want to make the best use of your points you can almost always find a way to maximize your value out of these Avios points.
-This is true even if your local airport only has a few AA flight options.
+This is true even if your local airport only has a few AA or Alaska flight options.